BerlinObel/xTB/README.md

    Ensure that the dependencies are installed
-   Also to be determined how to reliably set up the xTB and stda program to run for anyone
+   Also to be determined how to reliably set up the xTB and stda program to run for anyone Change paths and username in the settings.py file

 2. **Input file:**